redvery/compressonator/README.md

 # Compressonator in Docker

+Purpose of this Docker Image is to run Compressonator on Apple Silicon Macs.

+---

 ### Build docker image
 Since compressonator for linux is only available for the AMD64 platform, we create an image to emulate this.
 ```